-Fairness and transparency in the procurement process require that vendors competing for a specific good, service, concession or construction project do not derive an unfair advantage by directly participating in the preparation of specifications, qualifications, or evaluation criteria on which the solicitation was based.
+Fairness and transparency in procurement require that vendors competing for a specific good, service, and concession or construction project, do not derive an unfair advantage by directly participating in the preparation of specifications, qualifications, or evaluation criteria on which the solicitation was based.
 Therefore, any vendor and its affiliates that participate in the preparation of specifications, qualifications, or evaluation criteria of a solicitation shall be disqualified from submitting bids or proposals for that solicitation.
-In short, a vendor cannot respond to a solicitation if the vendor and its affiliates were directly involved with the preparation of the specifications.
+In short, a vendor cannot respond to a solicitations.
+Notwithstanding this paragraph, the Central Purchasing Office may engage in procurements utilizing a challenged-based process in which open discussions with vendors and the public may occur.
+The focus of this process is to engage with the public to collectively and transparently develop ideas, methods, and other necessary information to proceed with a competitive solicitation.